epigenelabs/inmoose/docs/source/pycombatnorm.rst

 .. currentmodule:: inmoose.pycombat

-ComBat (Johnson et al, 2007) [1]_ is one of the most widely used tool for batch effect correction for microarray transcriptomic data.
+ComBat [Johnson2007]_ is one of the most widely used tool for batch effect correction for microarray transcriptomic data.
 :func:`pycombat_norm` is a Python implementation of ComBat.
 Strictly following the same mathematical framework, :func:`pycombat_norm` has results similar to those of ComBat in terms of batch effects correction.
 Additionally, :func:`pycombat_norm` is as fast, if not faster, than the original implementation in R.

-..
-[1] W. E. Johnson, C. Li, A. Rabinovic.
-2007.
-Adjusting batch effects in microarray expression data using empirical Bayes methods. *Biostatistics*, 8, 118–12.  :doi:`10.1093/biostatistics/kxj037`

 Minimal usage example
 ---------------------